moralesresearch/Utilities/System/Welcome.app/Resources/content.en.md

-# Welcome to MR UNIX v10.0 Public Beta
+# Welcome to MR UNIX OS X Server v10.0 Public Beta

-Welcome to your computer.
+Welcome to your Server.
-Made simple again.
+Made simple again for easy use.

 Click on "Continue" to proceed.